toshipiazza/dropwizard-auth-ms-ad/README.md

 ## OK, that's cool, how about...

-* ... using another cool LDAP library?
+* ...using another cool LDAP library?
-...* Great idea, but for this project we do not think we should need more than the standard JRE support
+* Great idea, but for this project we do not think we should need more than the standard JRE support
-* ... configuring the required group at the Resource level?
+* ...configuring the required group at the Resource level?
-...* Wonderful idea.
+* Wonderful idea.
 If you get to it before us, please be sure to contribute your work.
 * ...using nested groups in AD
-...* Right on!
+* Right on!
 But it seems that resolving even the known groups from the memberOf attribute is very slow.
 Change the *groupResolutionMode* to 2 and see how slow.